sen-h/VidOS/contributing.md

 # Reporting issues
 * Please ask questions
 * Attacking ideas is how we make them better; attacking people is how we make them sad.
 Be Nice!
-* Please be prepared to explain the problem as thouroghly as possible.
+* Please be prepared to explain the problem as thoroughly as possible.